Arsenic trichloride

 Arsenic trichloride is an inorganic compound with the formula AsCl3, also known as arsenous chloride or butter of arsenic.
 This poisonous oil is colourless, although impure samples may appear yellow.
 It is an intermediate in the manufacture of organoarsenic compounds.

 Structure

 AsCl3 is a pyramidal molecule with C3v symmetry.
 The As-Cl bond is 2.161 Å and the angle Cl-As-Cl is 98° 25'±30.
 AsCl3 has four normal modes of vibration: ν1(A1) 416, ν2(A1) 192, ν3 393, and ν4(E) 152 cm−1.

 Synthesis

-This colourless liquid is prepared by treatment of arsenic(III) oxide with hydrogen chloride followed by distillation:
+This compound is prepared by treatment of arsenic(III) oxide with hydrogen chloride followed by distillation: